 Even though it's classified as minimally invasive, laser liposuction is a serious procedure.
 You should expect to take time off from work, the gym, and other regular activities.

-Burns from the laser are very rare, but Dr. Shafer drives his point home again that a procedure like this should only be done by a board-certified plastic surgeon.
+Burns from the laser may be rare, but Shafer drives his point home again that a procedure like this should only be done by a board-certified plastic surgeon.
 This is the best way to minimize risks.

 Recovery Time and Post-Treatment Care

-Patients may be advised to wear compression garments that are similar to Spanx, which helps to minimize swelling and smooth the skin.
+Patients may be advised to wear compression garments that are similar to Spanx, which are meant to help minimize swelling and smooth the skin.
 Shafer also advises patients to implement a lymphatic massage.

-When it comes to sun exposure, going outside post-surgery is not as detrimental as it is with the non-invasive laser treatments that are placed on the surface of the skin.
-Laser liposuction is administered under the skin, so the epidermis is not as sensitive.
-But as always, sunscreen should be applied everyday to prevent cancer risks and premature aging.
+When it comes to sun exposure, going outside post-surgery is likely not as detrimental as it is with the non-invasive laser treatments that are placed on the surface of the skin.
+Laser liposuction is administered under the skin, so the epidermis should not be as sensitive.
+But as always, sunscreen should be applied everyday to help prevent cancer risks and premature aging.